Muse GRAVITY

 A website is a collection of interconnected web pages accessible through the internet.
 Hosted under a specific domain, it provides information, services, or products via a web browser.
 Websites are versatile digital platforms for sharing content, conducting business, and engaging with audiences globally.

-When is PWA considered more useful than a website?
+When is PWA considered more useful than a Website?

 PWAs are considered more useful than traditional websites when enhanced user engagement, offline accessibility, and app-like functionality are desired without requiring users to download a full mobile application.
 They are ideal for businesses seeking to improve user experience, increase page load speed, and provide seamless interaction across all devices.

-When is the website considered more useful than a PWA?
+When is the Website considered more useful than a PWA?

 Websites are more useful than PWAs when the primary goal is to provide comprehensive information or content that benefits from easy search engine discoverability and broad accessibility.
 They are ideal for content-heavy platforms, where extensive SEO optimization and straightforward maintenance take precedence over app-like features and offline functionality.